khyron-realm/khyron-realm-website/docs/technology.md

 # 💻 Technology

+## Graphics

+We used 2d flat style graphics for the game.
+The theme is colorful and is suitable for everyone.

 ## Game Engine

 The game is built using the Unity Engine.
 It is written in C# programming language.